-Prerequisite: ENG 82 (For ESL: ELI 82W) or appropriate ACCUPLACER scores
+Prerequisite: ENG 82 or appropriate course waivers or ACCUPLACER scores

 Beginning with the Protestant Reformation in Europe, this course continues the survey of Western cultural history to modern times.
 Major focus is on the political, scientific, religious, and cultural advances of the Western World.